RHELQE/Platform-CI/ci-metrics/README.md

   - an existing PDC instance - see https://github.com/product-definition-center/

-  - a keytab for autentication to PDC via keberos
+  - a keytab for authentication to PDC via keberos

 ### Installation of ELK Listener job